wanhive/hub/docs/INSTALL.md

 ## Network key (optional)

-Network keys are used for:
+Network keys are useful for:

 * Mutual authentication in an [overlay network](#clustering-optional).
 * Distributed [authentication](#client-authentication-optional) of the clients.